-Macedonia mining: EBRD brings attractiveness and highest environment standards to Euromax copper gold Ilovica project17.
-February 2016. / Mining
+Macedonia mining: EBRD brings attractiveness and highest environment standards to Euromax copper gold Ilovica project, Mining

 EBRD joined the first Greenfield copper gold mining project in Europe lead by Euromax Canadian mining developer listed on Toronto stock market exchange, the project which is described as one of the most attractive European discoveries.
 EBRD engagement may help to ensure the application of highest standards of environment protection if the mine operation kicks off.
 Eventually we will see if the junior mining developer Euromax will stept off and sell the project to a bigger copper-gold exploration player.